Hoxly/asksteem-docs/index.rst

 Welcome to AskSteem!
 ====================
-This is the documentation for the AskSteem Search API.
+This is the documentation for the AskSteem Search API the fastest and most powerful way to search the blockchain.

 Getting Started
 ---------------
 .. toctree::
    :maxdepth: 2

-Hello, everyone!
-Today I’m releasing the AskSteem API v1.1 which brings tons of new features for developers to play with in their apps.

 What is AskSteem
 ================